murphye/agent-skills-customer-service/README.md

 /customer-service I'm Alice (alice@example.com).
 My wireless headphones are defective, I want a refund.
 ```

-This will kick off a rudimentary customer service chat session using `claude`.
-This is a technology demonstration for how to use Agent Skills and MCP with Claude Code for the `customer-service` skill.
+This will kick off a customer service chat session using `claude` as a basic technology demonstration for how to use Agent Skills and MCP with Claude Code for the `customer-service` skill.

-For a better chat experience, see below for running a LangGraph server and a web-based chat interface.
-This is closer to how a real customer service chatbot would operate.
+For a more realistic chatbot experience, see the documentation below for easily running a LangGraph server and a web-based chat interface.

 ## What This Demo Shows